 Your creative career is very similar.
 It's easy to stay in your comfort zone.
 It is easy to do things the way you're used to.
 Don't wait for someone else to push you out of your comfort zone.
 Beat them to it by taking that step yourself.
 This will make the experience less scary.
 It may even be fun.

 Instead of waiting for the perfect job, you can start your creative career as a freelancer.
 There are endless opportunities to find work online.
-At Envato, we have Envato Studio to bring freelancers and potential clients together.
-Show people your best work and convince them it's you they've been looking for.

 The main difference with a regular job is that you are largely in control of your own future.
 It also means that you have more responsibilities.
 You have to find clients, pay bills, take care of administrative tasks, and a few other things.